naufalarifk/c0-backup/docs/devops.md

 ## Vault Configuration for cg-backend

-The `cg-backend` service uses HashiCorp Vault for cryptographic operations and secrets management.
+The `cg-backend` and `cg-backend-indexer` services use HashiCorp Vault for cryptographic operations and secrets management.

 ### Vault Setup for cg-backend